-For many years the stadium was known for its location next to a neighbouring indoor ice stadium.
+For many years the stadium was known for its location next to a neighboring indoor ice stadium.
 This fact says much of the lack of success enjoyed by Bajen on the football field.
 The massive white spherical roof of this ice arena dominated the skyline like an overgrown golf ball standing tall over the Söderstadion stands.

 Essentially the ground was the most modest of the three venues in Stockholm and had a small capacity of 16,000.
 It was though famous for its intimate atmosphere and chanting.
-The last game against Ängelholm saw singing on the 75th minute as always and a spectacular choreography was organised.
+The last game against Ängelholm saw singing on the 75th minute as always and a spectacular choreography was organized.

 With the last days of the Söderstadion, Hammarby IF moved only a few yards away to a more modern purpose built football arena.
-While shared with Djurgardens it became known as the “new Söderstadion” although officially it is the Tele2 Arena.
+While sharing with Djurgardens it became known as the “new Söderstadion” although officially it is the Tele2 Arena.

 The new ground design was inspired by three football stadiums.
-The Constant Vanden Stock Stadium in Bruxelles proved inspirational; but it was the Parken and Brondby Stadiums in Copenhagen which provided the ideal stadium model for Hammarby.
+The Constant Vanden Stock Stadium in Bruxelles proved inspirational, but it was the Parken and Brondby Stadiums in Copenhagen which provided the ideal stadium model for Hammarby.